-Subsequent to year ended February 29, 2020, the COVID-19 pandemic has caused significant and negative impact to the global financial market.
+During and after the three months ended May 31, 2020, the COVID-19 pandemic has caused significant and negative impact to the global financial market.
 The Company continues to monitor and assess the impact on its business activities.
-The potential impact is uncertain, and it is difficult to reliably measure the extent of the effect of the COVID-19 pandemic on future financial results.
+So far, the Company has been impacted by having to hold exploration activities on its properties.
+The full impact is uncertain, and it is difficult to reliably measure the extent of the effect of the COVID-19 pandemic on future financial results.